Uber’s trading debut: who was (and wasn’t) at the opening bell – TechCrunch

 Executives

-CEO Dara Khosrowshahi stood next Geidt at the opening of the market Friday.
+CEO Dara Khosrowshahi stood next to Geidt at the opening of the market Friday.
 Khosrowshahi joined Uber in 2017 after Kalanick resigned and the board launched an extensive search for an executive who could change the culture at the company and prepare it for an eventual IPO.

-Khosrowshahi was the CEO of Expedia, before joining Uber.
+Khosrowshahi was the CEO of Expedia before joining Uber.
 Khosrowshahi gave a one-year update on his time at Uber during TechCrunch Disrupt in September 2018.

 Uber CTO Thuan Pham has been with the company since 2013.
-Prior to coming to Uber, Pham was vice president of engineering at VMWare.
+Prior to coming to Uber, Pham was vice president of engineering at VMware.

 Rachel Holt, vice president and head of New Mobility, was also on hand.
 Holt has worked at Uber since October 2011, when the company was live in just three cities.
 In May 2016, she became VP and regional general manager of Uber’s operations in the U.S. and Canada.